 How MarketMuse calculates keyword difficulty

-MarketMuse can also check keyword difficulty.
+MarketMuse can also check keyword difficulty for any given keyword.
 It claims that its difficulty score is relative to Google’s content-specific ranking factors.

 (Image: MarketMuse)